Neon color spreading: Ehrenstein figures

+Ehrenstein figures are a good way of easily making persistent color spreading effects.
+They show both the neon color spreading illusion and illusory contours, and show examples of differences in hue between inner and outer lines and how they affect the neon color spreading illusion.

 Luminance

 The brightness conditions under which the color spreading figures are viewed change the perceived intensity of the effect.
 Under bright lighting the effect will be inhibited and under dim lighting the effect will be enhanced.

 Another important factor is the luminance of the color causing the effect.
 Studies have shown that the color should be higher in luminance than the dark lines supporting the effect and it should be lower in luminance than the background.